Core Facilities Finder

 The Clinical Imaging Core Service Center was developed in 2010 jointly between the Department of Radiology and the Abramson Cancer Center to support cancer clinical trials.
 Since then it has evolved to provided services throughout the Perelman School of Medicine.
 The core is divided into three categories: RADCORE, Tumor Response Assessment (TRAC) and Research imaging guided biopsies.
 RADCORE is staffed by dedicated clinical research professionals with a wide range of expertise of imaging based clinical research protocols.
 The services we provide range from consultation through fully management of research protocols.
 This team also includes our dedicated Radiology IND/IDE support office.
 Tumor Response Assessment Core (TRAC) is staffed by a core team of Radiologist skilled in evaluating tumor response imaging assessments for patients enrolled in cancer clinical trials being conducted at UPHS.
 Research imaging guided biopsies: Staffed by an Interventional Radiology and technical lead to provide consultation with investigator to define biopsy protocol and pathology tissue collection.

-Clinical Research Computing Unit - RRID:SCR_022404
+Clinical Research Collaboration Unit - RRID:SCR_022404

-The Clinical Research Computing Unit (CRCU) is an Academic Clinical Research Organization that expertly provides the full range of services essential for the conduct of clinical research projects, including Phase I-IV, multi-center, randomized, clinical trials, registry, and cohort studies.
+The Clinical Research Collaboration Unit (CRCU) is an Academic Clinical Research Organization that expertly provides the full range of services essential for the conduct of clinical research projects, including Phase I-IV, multi-center, randomized, clinical trials, registry, and cohort studies.
 The CRCU employs proven technologies and tools to ensure superior data quality.
 We can also provide custom development solutions when appropriate for project needs.
 The CRCU has extensive experience in managing multi-institution research networks as the data coordinating center and offer expert staff with a prime focus on quality data.
 The CRCU specializes in study design and development, site management and training, data collection, processing, quality control, regulatory requirements and reporting, database development, administration, security, data storage and proposal development.

 Cluster for Biomedical Image Computing - RRID:SCR_022406